S1-MMAlign: A Large-Scale, Multi-Disciplinary Dataset for Scientific Figure-Text Understanding: Background Summary

-As illustrated in Figure \ref{fig:subject_dist}, the corpus is heavily anchored in quantitative disciplines, mirroring the publication volume of open-access repositories.
-Physics and Computer Science together comprise over half of the dataset, serving as the primary sources of multimodal scientific data.
-Significant contributions also stem from domains like Astronomy and Biology, ensuring a diverse coverage of visual taxonomies.
+As illustrated by the proportional breakdown in \textbf{Figure \ref{fig:subject_dist}a}, the subject distribution is heavily anchored in quantitative disciplines.
+Physics and Computer Science dominate the ring chart, jointly comprising over half of the dataset and serving as the primary engines for multimodal scientific data.
+This robust quantitative core is complemented by significant contributions from natural sciences, such as Astronomy and Biology, and extends into a diverse long tail of empirical disciplines.
+This structural balance ensures comprehensive coverage across a wide spectrum of visual taxonomies.